 Intended Ages: Grades 6-8th

-We all know what Quaratine means, as we have been living through a very real Pandemic for the last 9 months.
-Quaratine means to isolate someone or something so dangerous things, like contagious viruses and bacteria, cannot get in or out.
+We all know what Quarantine means, as we have been living through a very real Pandemic for the last 9 months.
+Quarantine means to isolate someone or something so dangerous things, like contagious viruses and bacteria, cannot get in or out.
 Here is an example:

 As we begin to think about this problem, we'll use the Engineering Design Process:

 Identify the problem, Investigate the problem, Imagine a solution, Plan out the solution, Create and Test the solution, Improve the solution and then communicate your results!

 Shoe box or other small box, two small containers (petri dish size), baking powder/baking soda, 1 foot of duct tape, saran wrap or sheet of transparency, 1 piece of chart paper, 1 craft stick, 1 straw, 2 feet of packing tape, 1 pair of scissors, a vial or small medicine container, non-latex gloves